mathewhawley/ui-play-react/README.md

 ## Projects

-Below are a list of projects that can be run via the `yarn start ...` command:
+Below are a list of projects that can be run via the `yarn start` command:

 ```
-– sidenav
+sidenav
 ```